apache/spark/PULL_REQUEST_WORKFLOW.rst

 This document describes the Pull Request Workflow we've implemented in Airflow.
-The workflow is slightly more complex than regular workflow you might encounter in most of the projects because after experiencing some huge delays in processing queues in October 2020 with GitHub Actions, we've decided to optimize the workflow to minimize the use of Github Actions build time by utilising selective approach on which tests and checks in the CI system are run depending on analysis of which files changed in the incoming PR and allowing the Committers to control the scope of the tests during the approval/review process.
+The workflow is slightly more complex than regular workflow you might encounter in most of the projects because after experiencing some huge delays in processing queues in October 2020 with GitHub Actions, we've decided to optimize the workflow to minimize the use of GitHub Actions build time by utilising selective approach on which tests and checks in the CI system are run depending on analysis of which files changed in the incoming PR and allowing the Committers to control the scope of the tests during the approval/review process.